MetLife Building: Other interior spaces

 The MetLife Building was designed with a six-level parking garage with room for 400 cars.
 The garage contains entrances and exits from both roadways of the Park Avenue Viaduct.
-According to owner Tishman Speyer, as of 2021, the building's garage contains 248 spots across four levels.
+According to former minority owner Tishman Speyer, as of 2021, the building's garage contains 248 spots across four levels.

 A variety of commercial and office spaces were included in the Pan Am Building when it opened.
 Pan Am, the airline for which the building was originally named, contained a ticketing office at 45th Street and Vanderbilt Avenue, similar in design to Eero Saarinen's TWA Flight Center at JFK Airport.
 Office stories in the octagonal slab typically have between 32000 to 36000 ft2 of usable space, with elevators and stairs at the center, as well as uneven column spacing.
 This arrangement allows a large amount of window-office space for tenants, as each story contains 780 ft of outer perimeter walls.
 Different companies with full-floor leases designed their spaces in various manners.
 Some tenants placed private offices along the perimeter, with important executive offices at the far corners of the story.
 Other tenants placed open spaces at the west and east ends of the floor or in the center.

 The Sky Club, a private luncheon club, had been on the 56th floor of the Pan Am Building.
 For several years the Sky Club had contained a private restaurant.
 Aircraft pioneer Juan Trippe, founder of Pan Am, was a member of this club.
 Trippe had commissioned a mural of clipper ships for the walls of the Sky Club; it was sent to Tucker's Point resort in Bermuda after the club shuttered.
 On the 57th and 58th stories was the Copter Club, which was used by passengers of the short-lived helicopter service.